smhr/ska-src-training-containers/Talks/intro-singularity-containers/README.md

 ls -l lolcow_latest.sif
 ```

-Then, we execute the image as an executable:
+Then, we execute the image as an executable, simply typing:

 ```
 vagrant@ska-training:~$ singularity run lolcow_latest.sif